 - interfere with daily activities, school or work

-- are accompanied by other worrying moods or behaviours, such as anger, depression or self-harm
+- are accompanied by anger, depression or self harm

 Treatments for tics

-Treatment isn't always needed if a tic is mild and isn't causing any other problems.
+Treatment is not always needed if a tic is mild and is not causing any other problems.
 Self-help tips, such as avoiding stress or tiredness, are often very helpful for the majority of people.